-A urine test is done by taking a sample of the patients’ urine in a special cup.
-Usually, only a small amount (30-60 mL) of urine is needed for urine analysis or test.
-The urine sample is either analyzing in a medical clinic or sent to a lab.
+A urine test is done by taking a sample of the patient’s urine in a special cup.
+Usually, only a small amount (30-60 mL) of urine is needed for urine analysis or testing.
+The urine sample is either analyzed in a medical clinic or sent to a lab.

 Urine routine tests are a set of tests that are performed on a sample of urine.
 It involves (Physical, chemical, and microscopic examination) of urine to check the presence of any abnormal health conditions.

 Urine tests are also used to check for any type of kidney disease or urinary tract infection.